 - (a) Maintaining Cases Under Seal.
 There is a presumption upon the initial appearance of a defendant on a sealed charging instrument that the entire case, including a multi-defendant case in which the defendant is the first to appear, should be unsealed.
-To maintain a case under seal, no later than at the time of the initial appearance, a party must file a motion and brief in support establishing good cause why the court should maintain the case under seal following the procedures set forth in subsections (d) and (e).
+To maintain a case under seal, no later than at the time of the initial appearance, a party must file a motion and brief in support establishing good cause why the court should maintain the case under seal following the procedures set forth in subsections (g) and (h).
 The clerk will maintain a seal on the case until the court rules on the motion.
 If the court denies the motion, the clerk will unseal the case 21 days after service of the Order, absent Fed.
 R. Crim.
 P. 59(a) objection, motion to reconsider, notice by a party of an intent to file an interlocutory appeal, or further court order. - (b) Filing Documents Under Seal General Rule.
-Unless authorized in subsection (c), other rule, statute or court order, the clerk may not maintain under seal any document.
-Once a document is sealed, the clerk may not, without a court order, allow anyone to see it other than: - (1) the court and its staff; - (2) the clerk's staff; and - (3) the attorney(s) who has/have appeared or been appointed on appeal in the individual defendant's case to which the document pertains. - (c) No Separate Motion Necessary.
-The following documents may be filed under seal without motion or further order of the court, provided counsel has a good faith belief that sealing is required to ensure the safety of a person or entity, or to otherwise protect a substantial public interest: - (1) charging instruments (e.g., complaint, information, indictment) and accompanying documents (prior to the initial appearance of the defendant as set forth above in subsection (a); - (2) warrant-type applications (e.g., arrest warrants, search warrants, pen registers, trap and trace devices, tracking orders, cell site orders, and wiretaps under 18 U.S.C. §§ 2516 and 2703); - (3) motions for tax return information pursuant to 26 U.S.C. § 6103; - (4) documents filed in grand jury proceedings;
+Unless authorized in subsection (f), other rule, statute or court order, the clerk may not maintain under seal any document.
+Once a document is sealed, the clerk may not, without a court order, allow anyone to see it other than: - (1) the court and its staff; - (2) the clerk's staff; and - (3) the attorney(s) who has/have appeared or been appointed on appeal in the individual defendant's case to which the document pertains. - (c) Electronic Filing Required.
+To file a document under seal, a party must file it electronically as required under section 18 of the ECF Policies and Procedures Manual unless exempt from electronic filing under S.D.
+Ind.
+L.R.
+5-2(b) or 5-3(c). - (d) Title.
+The title of the document must clearly indicate that it is filed under seal.
+If the title cannot be publicly disclosed, an appropriate way to identify the document on the public docket must be identified directly below the title. - (e) Prior Authorization to Seal.
+If a statute, rule, or court order authorizes the document to be sealed, the first paragraph of the document must identify with specificity the statute, rule, or court order.
+A protective order does not authorize a party to file a document under seal. - (f) No Separate Motion Necessary.
+No motion to seal is necessary for documents authorized under subsection (e).
+In addition, the following documents may also be filed under seal without motion or further order of the court, provided counsel has a good faith belief that sealing is required to ensure the safety of a person or entity, or to otherwise protect a substantial public interest:

-- (5) documents filed in juvenile proceedings; - (6) documents that reference or relate to a defendant's cooperation; - (7) motions for competency evaluation and related documents, filed under the provisions of Fed.
+- (1) charging instruments (e.g., complaint, information, indictment) and accompanying documents prior to the initial appearance of the defendant as set forth above in subsection (a); - (2) warrant-type applications (e.g., arrest warrants, search warrants, pen registers, trap and trace devices, tracking orders, cell site orders, and wiretaps under 18 U.S.C. §§ 2516 and 2703); - (3) motions for tax return information pursuant to 26 U.S.C. § 6103; - (4) documents filed in grand jury proceedings; - (5) documents filed in juvenile proceedings; - (6) documents that reference or relate to a defendant's cooperation; - (7) motions for competency evaluation and related documents, filed under the provisions of Fed.
 R. Crim.
 P. 12.2 and 18 U.S.C. § 4241; and - (8) victim impact statements and related documents, including documents containing the names, addresses, and/or payment information of restitution payees.

-With the exception of charging documents addressed in subsection (c)(1), such documents will remain under seal subject to further order of the court.
+With the exception of charging documents addressed in subsection (f)(1), such documents will remain under seal subject to further order of the court.